asyncapi/asyncapi-react/docs/configuration/config-modification.md

   This field contains configuration responsible for the way of working of the sidebar.
   `showServers` field is set to `byDefault` by default.
   `showOperations` field is set to `byDefault` by default.
+  `useChannelAddressAsIdentifier` uses the channel address or operation summary in the sidebar instead of the operationId, for both AsyncAPI v2 and v3 documents.
+  The default behaviour is to do this only for v2 documents.

 - **expand?: Partial<ExpandConfig>**